VU-CSP/improc_assignment-ekoory/README.md

 You will do a first-pass assessment of the segmentation output by analyzing the size of the particles using Python...

-Open the [SizeAnalysis.ipynb](SizeAnalysis.ipynb) file and follow instructions in that file (you will be plotting a histogram of the sizes of the segmented objects and describing the output).
+Open the [SizeAnalysis.ipynb](SizeAnalysis.ipynb) file and follow instructions in that file (you will be plotting a histogram of the sizes of the segmented objects and describing the output).  #I reuploaded a new ipynb file with the same "SizeAnalysis.ipynb" name that has everything in it.
+For some reason, I can't edit the ipynb files in Github nor can I download them.